Field Sobriety Tests (FST)

 When administering the One-leg Stand Test, an officer directs the driver to stand with his/her arms down and feet together.
 The officer then instructs the driver to raise one leg six inches off the ground while keeping the foot parallel to the roadway.
 The driver is told to look at his/her foot while counting “one thousand one, one thousand two…” until told to stop.
 This typically lasts 30 seconds.

-Police watch for four signs of impairment: Swaying, using the arms to balance, hopping on one foot, and/or lowering the foot three or more times during the test.
+Police watch for four signs of impairment: Swaying, using the arms to balance, hopping on one foot, and/or lowering the foot during the test.
 If the officer spots two or more of these signs, he or she will presume that the driver has a blood alcohol content (BAC) of .10 or greater, and the motorist will be arrested for DUI.

 Police and prosecutors regard field sobriety test results as solid evidence of intoxication, but the results of the One-leg Stand Test can be successfully challenged.
 To understand how this evidence can be challenged, it’s useful to know how alcohol affects the human body.